 So, where do I begin?

-- Start by visiting the following link: Fellowships Office website, managed by the Office of Undergraduate Research and Fellowships (URAF).
+- Start by visiting the Fellowships Office website, managed by the Office of Undergraduate Research and Fellowships (URAF).
 URAF manages the majority of fellowships available to students on campus.
-They provide excellent information regarding the background and logistics surrounding each of these funding opportunities.
-You can see a full list of Harvard-sponsored fellowships here.
-We highly recommend that you attend the pertinent information sessions (URAF calendar) that they host regarding specific fellowships, interviews, personal statement essay writing advice, etc.
+They provide excellent information about the background and logistics surrounding each of these funding opportunities.
+We recommend consulting the calendar of Harvard-sponsored fellowship application deadlines, as well as the URAF Calendar and attending the pertinent information sessions regarding specific fellowships, interviews, personal statement essay writing advice, etc.

 - Attend Dunster House Fellowship Info Sessions and stay on the lookout for our emails.
-You can watch the recording of the most recent Dunster info session here.
-Feel free to email us and we would also be happy to send you the PDF of the presentation.
+Feel free to watch the recording of the latest Dunster information session, and email us if you would like a PDF of the presentation.

-- Once you have a clearer idea of the opportunities that most interest you, fill out this survey and send an email to us at email@example.com.
-A member of our team will follow up with you to help you navigate the opportunities available.
+- Once you have a clearer idea of the opportunities that most interest you, fill out this Dunster Fellowships Survey and send an email to us at firstname.lastname@example.org.
+A member of our team will follow up with you to help you navigate the available opportunities.

 FREQUENTLY ASKED QUESTIONS: